Background Check Consent: 3 Ways to Make Authorization Easier

 To build successful teams, you need to make quick and effective hiring decisions about candidates.
-Pre-employment background checks are an important (and federally mandated) part of the process.
+Pre-employment background checks are an important part of the process.

 But receiving written consent can be challenging for some employers, especially if candidates don’t have access to a printer, fax machine, or computer to fill out consent forms.
 A delay in getting consent can slow down the hiring process.

 The Fair Credit Reporting Act (FCRA) requires written consent from candidates before running a background check.When you consider that running background checks involves sensitive information that could affect candidates’ chances of getting a job, it’s easy to understand why.
 Companies that run background checks without getting consent from candidates can face significant legal trouble.

 Before performing a background check or submitting personal information to a consumer reporting agency (CRA) like GoodHire (or any background screening agency), employers must notify the applicant/employee in writing.
 The notice must explain that the results of the background check will be used for hiring, promotion, or retention purposes.

 After disclosing the intent to perform a background check, employers have to get written authorization from applicants/employees acknowledging that the report may be used for employment decisions.
 If employers plan to screen employees for the duration of the employment period, this must be indicated in the authorization.

 Once an employer receives the written consent, information about the applicant/employee may be securely provided to the CRA or screening company.

 To help minimize delays and streamline your hiring process, GoodHire now offers three forms of consent that comply with the FCRA.

 E-consent makes the whole process easier for both employers and candidates.
 Employers simply provide GoodHire with a candidate’s name and email address, and we contact the candidate to electronically sign and confirm their consent to run a pre-employment background check.